Tips To Become A Better Illustrator

 7. Plagiarism Is A Big No-no.

-In any form and industry, stealing is a big crime that should not be tolerated.
-May it be material or intellectual ownership, thieving others’ creations is never the right thing to do.
+Stealing is a serious crime that should not be tolerated in any form or industry.
+Whether it involves material or intellectual ownership, stealing others’ creations is never the right thing to do.

 Artists should pride themselves in having an original creative vision that is evident in their works and is neither stolen nor copied from the ideas of others.

-Being inspired by the art style and techniques is a good form of motivation that can serve as the foundation for your own work, but outright copying them and calling them yours is an entirely different and flawed league of its own.
+Being inspired by the art style and techniques is a good form of motivation that can serve as the foundation for your own work, but outright copying them and calling them yours is an entirely different and flawed endeavor.

 8. Balance Your Input And Client Expectations.

-There is no perfect client in the world that we live in right now, thus no 100% ideal work environment.
-We are all different people by heart and may have clashing perspectives with one another, leading to disagreements in a client-worker environment.
+There is no perfect client in the world right now, and thus, no 100% ideal work environment.
+We are all different people by heart and may have clashing perspectives, leading to disagreements in a client-worker environment.

-It is always expected that each output that an illustrator will do will garner feedback from any client, may it be positive or negative.
+It is always expected that each output an illustrator produces will garner feedback from any client, whether positive or negative.

-An artist must always learn and appreciate the trade of feedback and ideas between his/her client, as it is adamant in fulfilling their wishes and vision of the final product.
+An artist must always learn and appreciate the exchange of feedback and ideas between clients, as it is important to fulfill their wishes and vision of the final product.

 9. Know Your Niche.

-In continuation in knowing yourself as an artist, a creative journey commences as you roam every opportunity that lies in this world.
+In continuation of knowing yourself as an artist, a creative journey commences as you roam every opportunity in this world.

-As said earlier, one’s natural talent comes forth as they journey onwards in their career.
-When that moment happens, you will find yourself on the most conducive path to lay down all your skills upon.
+As said earlier, one’s natural talent emerges as one journey onward in one career.
+When that moment happens, you will find yourself on the most conducive path to laying down all your skills.

-Yes, it is beneficial for one to be a “jack-of-all-trades” when it comes to their illustration style, as it means that you can adapt to any situation given to you.
+Yes, it is beneficial to be a “jack-of-all-trades” when it comes to your illustration style, as it means that you can adapt to any situation.

 10. Continuously Be On The Lookout For How To Improve Your Skills.